Taiwan Semiconductor Mfg. (TSM) Scheduled to Post Earnings on Thursday

 Taiwan Semiconductor Mfg.
-(NYSE:TSM) is scheduled to be announcing its earnings results before the market opens on Thursday, October 15th.
-Analysts expect the company to announce earnings of $0.92 per share for the quarter.
+(NYSE:TSM) will release its earnings data before the market opens on Thursday, October 15th.
+Analysts expect Taiwan Semiconductor Mfg. to post earnings of $0.92 per share for the quarter.
 Taiwan Semiconductor Mfg. has set its Q3 2020

 Pre-Market guidance at EPS.

 Taiwan Semiconductor Mfg.
-(NYSE:TSM) last posted its quarterly earnings results on Thursday, July 16th.
-The semiconductor company reported $0.78 EPS for the quarter, beating the Zacks’ consensus estimate of $0.73 by $0.05.
+(NYSE:TSM) last issued its earnings results on Thursday, July 16th.
+The semiconductor company reported $0.78 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.73 by $0.05.
+The firm had revenue of $310.70 billion for the quarter, compared to the consensus estimate of $273.44 billion.
 Taiwan Semiconductor Mfg. had a net margin of 36.96% and a return on equity of 27.42%.
-The firm had revenue of $310.70 billion for the quarter, compared to analysts’ expectations of $273.44 billion.
-During the same quarter in the prior year, the company posted $2.57 earnings per share.
-The business’s revenue for the quarter was up 28.9% on a year-over-year basis.
+The business’s revenue was up 28.9% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $2.57 earnings per share.
 On average, analysts expect Taiwan Semiconductor Mfg. to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, January 14th.
-Stockholders of record on Friday, December 18th will be issued a dividend of $0.4253 per share.
-This is a boost from Taiwan Semiconductor Mfg.’s previous quarterly dividend of $0.33.
-The ex-dividend date is Thursday, December 17th.
-This represents a $1.70 dividend on an annualized basis and a dividend yield of 1.90%.
-Taiwan Semiconductor Mfg.’s dividend payout ratio is presently 62.79%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, January 14th.
+Investors of record on Friday, December 18th will be given a dividend of $0.4253 per share.
+This is an increase from Taiwan Semiconductor Mfg.’s previous quarterly dividend of $0.33.
+The ex-dividend date of this dividend is Thursday, December 17th.
+This represents a $1.70 dividend on an annualized basis and a yield of 1.90%.
+Taiwan Semiconductor Mfg.’s dividend payout ratio is 62.79%.

-A number of equities research analysts have recently commented on TSM shares.
-Zacks Investment Research upgraded shares of Taiwan Semiconductor Mfg. from a “hold” rating to a “buy” rating and set a $97.00 price target on the stock in a report on Friday, October 9th.
-Credit Suisse Group upgraded shares of Taiwan Semiconductor Mfg. from a “neutral” rating to an “outperform” rating in a research report on Monday, July 27th.
-140166 reiterated a “sell” rating and issued a $40.00 price target on shares of Taiwan Semiconductor Mfg. in a research report on Friday, July 10th.
-Macquarie upgraded shares of Taiwan Semiconductor Mfg. from a “neutral” rating to an “outperform” rating in a research report on Friday, July 24th.
-Finally, New Street Research initiated coverage on shares of Taiwan Semiconductor Mfg. in a research report on Friday, August 28th.
-They issued a “buy” rating on the stock.
-One equities research analyst has rated the stock with a sell rating and seven have issued a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of $68.50.
+A number of research analysts recently weighed in on the stock.
+140166 restated a “sell” rating and set a $40.00 price objective on shares of Taiwan Semiconductor Mfg. in a research report on Friday, July 10th.
+JPMorgan Chase & Co. reaffirmed a “buy” rating on shares of Taiwan Semiconductor Mfg. in a report on Monday, July 27th.
+Credit Suisse Group raised shares of Taiwan Semiconductor Mfg. from a “neutral” rating to an “outperform” rating in a report on Monday, July 27th.
+Macquarie raised shares of Taiwan Semiconductor Mfg. from a “neutral” rating to an “outperform” rating in a report on Friday, July 24th.
+Finally, New Street Research started coverage on shares of Taiwan Semiconductor Mfg. in a report on Friday, August 28th.
+They set a “buy” rating for the company.
+One research analyst has rated the stock with a sell rating and seven have given a buy rating to the company’s stock.
+Taiwan Semiconductor Mfg. currently has an average rating of “Buy” and a consensus price target of $68.50.

 About Taiwan Semiconductor Mfg.